threader/AltanOS/Readme.md

  - https://ccmexec.com/2022/10/customizing-taskbar-and-start-in-windows-11-22h2-with-powershell/
  - most certainly run this with '-StartMoreRecommendations -StartMorePins -RemoveChat -RunForExistingUsers'
 * Move scripts to own folder, it's getting messy. - done
-* Bother to ask when to schedule thing.
+* Bother to ask when to schedule thing. ...
+Must fix now for SysMon service....
 * Ask to either install MalwareBytes or run to AwdCleaner sometimes? - Just schedule AwdCleaner to run anyway.
 * Add AwdCleaner and scan quickly before proceeding. - Added, but not set any arguments and requires user interaction.
 * Ask if you wish to install LibreOffice or Microsoft Office, VSCodium or VisualStudioCode